Interface Advanced¶

 Element Information¶

-In some cases, you might want to get partial information about an element, such as its coordinates, area, or string information like the text or description it contains.
-You can use the following API to read element information.
+In some cases, you may want to obtain some information about the element, such as element coordinates, area information, or string information like text and description on the element.
+You can read element information through the following interface.

 element.info()